thunderrabbit/robnugen-journal-entries/2025/03/07state-of-my-life-address.md

 8. Cuddle Party was fun in Feb and hopefully fun in April
 9. I'm currently planning to start closing down my apartment in Japan when I get back in May.
+10. I was able to go barefoot the entire way to KL.